Department of Technology and STEM Education

 Typically Offered: Fall.

 STEM ED 310.
-Design, Technology and Engineering for Children.
+Design, Technology, and Engineering for Elementary.
 3 Credits.

 Typically Offered: Spring.

 STEM ED 331.
-Innovation and Engineering Design.
+Invention and Innovation.
 3 Credits.

 A course focused on hands-on transdisciplinary labs using project-based engineering design activities that focus on the collection and analysis of lab data to solve real world problems.
-Activities include data graphing, charting, tables, sketching, modeling, constructing, testing, and refining designs.
+Students will develop the ability to apply math knowledge and concepts to their investigations while using the engineering design process. {Also offered for graduate credit - see STEM ED 680.}.

 Typically Offered: Summer.